acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 * The purpose of ARP is to understand to which device the client pc need to connects to.
     * Its basically requesting the MAC Address of the server we trying to connect to, So in other words its asking which MAC Address has this ip?
-* That frame gets sent to the switch as seen below
+* That frame gets sent to the switch as seen below as a broadcast on layer 2

 <br>